 How much do emergency home repairs cost?

-AFI also says that heating, ventilation, and cooling (HVAC) system repairs run up to $6,000, and the average new water heater has a price tag of over $1,000.
+American Family Insurance (AFI) says that heating, ventilation, and cooling (HVAC) system repairs run up to $6,000, and the average new water heater has a price tag of over $1,000.
 The Federal Emergency Management Agency (FEMA) advises that just one inch of water in your house can cause $25,000 worth of damage.
-If your roof is beyond repair, the American Society of Home Inspectors (ASHI) says a replacement can cost up to $27,000 – depending on the size of your home and the materials you select.
+If your roof is beyond repair, a roof inspection and replacement can cost up to $27,000 – depending on the size of your home and the materials you select.

-13 ways to pay for emergency home repairs
+How to pay for home repairs

 Homeowners insurance and warranty coverage